-The Complete Anthology of Basho linked verse comments: “Basho speaks of the beautiful form of mother giving birth to a child who receives the love and affection in the world.”
+The Complete Interpretative Anthology of Basho Renku comments: “Basho speaks of the beautiful form of mother giving birth to a child who receives the love and affection in the world.”

 In graffiti written on the wall at an inn, I see a woman’s name written with so deep a love that it is visible in the scribbles.
 I smile at this evidence of love in someone I have never met nor ever will – as I speak Basho’s stanza across the barriers of space, time, and circumstances to the writer of the scribbles.
 In the long pause in the middle segment is Basho’s consciousness of love.